-An investigative model is used to resolve allegations.
-Trained investigators will provide an investigation that is prompt, thorough, reliable, equitable, fair, and impartial.
-They will interview reporting and responding parties and witnesses, and prepare reports with their findings and sanctioning recommendations.
+An investigative model is used to resolve most allegations.
+However, for incidents that qualify as Title IX, the grievance procedure also involves a live hearing component.
+Trained internal or external investigators will provide an investigation that is prompt, thorough, reliable, equitable, fair, and impartial.
+They will interview the complainant and respondent, as well as witnesses, and prepare reports with their findings.
 Information about all the steps in the investigative process is available at Fuller.edu/TitleIX.